Skip to content

 Multi-Turn Conversations

-Using continueFrom
+Using sessionId

 typescript

-// First message
+// First message - creates a new session

-const handle1 = await executor.execute(agent, 'Hello, my name is Alice');
+const handle1 = await executor.execute(agent, 'Hello, my name is Alice', {

 await handle1.result();